BA in Mathematics Requirements

 Upper Level Writing Requirement

-To satisfy the upper level writing requirement, students must pass two courses, which may be any of the following types:
+To satisfy the upper level writing requirement, students must pass two upper level writing courses of a certain type.

 Students with special interests may want to look at our page of suggested tracks.